jdeluyck/kcoreorg-website/_posts/2024/2024-06-28-using-cloudflare-zerotrust-and-mtls-with-home-assistant-via-the-internet.md

 ### Adding the hostname of your tunnel to the mTLS configuration

-Another thing you need to do (which I missed and caused me to waste a lot of time) is to add the hostname for which you want cloudflare to issue a "client certificate request" to the browser or app.
+Another thing you need to do (which I misshttps://kcore.org/2024/06/28/cloudflare-tunnel-mtls-hass/ed and caused me to waste a lot of time) is to add the hostname for which you want cloudflare to issue a "client certificate request" to the browser or app.
 This is done in the same interface, that inconspicuous "Edit" link that's there...

 ![Screenshot of the Cloudflare interface, highlighting the "Edit" part where to add hosts to enable mTLS on](/assets/images/2024/06/cloudflare_mtls_4_add_hostname.png)